14 seconds by cncdivi

 I wanted to make our first new release of the year have some nifty stuff for all, so I plugged in one more little productivity shortcut that was again suggested by a customer.
 They wanted to save keystrokes copying feeds and speeds into their CAM software.
 So, we now have two quick shortcuts, just click the title to copy either the RPMs or the Feedrate to the clipboard.
 This saves you having to select the text and copy it, quite a few mouse moves and keystrokes if you think about it.

 You don’t have G-Wizard?!??
-Well heck, boogie on over to our G-Wizard page and get the 30-day Free Trial so you can play with it.
+Well heck, boogie on over to our G-Wizard page and try the Free Trial so you can play with it.
 We’ve got specialized features for every kind of CNC’er and some of the best tips and training in the land.
 No other product is backed by the 3000+ articles on CNCCookbook.
 We’ll have you generating better Feeds and Speeds in no time no matter what your experience level may be.

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including:

 - Our Big List of over 200 CNC Tips and Techniques